 But I can’t even find a tutor close to me!
 I’ve looked everywhere!

-Consider online tuition via Skype.
-It may seem a bit weird in the beginning, but lessons via Skype can be just as good as face-to-face.
+Consider online tuition via Skype, Zoom or Whereby (my preferred choice).
+It may seem a bit weird in the beginning, but online lessons can be just as good as face-to-face.
 If you like to know more about it, email me and we can discuss this further.

 But I can’t find a group and I can’t afford private lessons!
 Can I study on my own?